trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

 This is pretty much the same as [the web tutorial](https://www.truffleframework.com/tutorials/getting-started-with-drizzle-and-react#wire-up-the-app-component), but with React Native components instead of web ones.
 Refer to the web tutorial for a more in-depth explanation of what's going on.

+Let's create a folder called `app` in the root of the project.
+Add a file called `App.js` to it.

-In `App.js`, your code should look like this in the end:
+In `app/App.js`, your code should look like this in the end:

 ```js
 /**